 Perennials are herbaceous (non-woody) plants that live for more than two years.
-Many perennials die down over winter, regrowing in spring.
-Typically they are grown for their flowers and often used in large borders or mixed cottage gardens.
+Many perennials die down over winter and regrow in spring.
+Typically, they are grown for their flowers and are often used in large borders or mixed cottage gardens.

 Our Perennial Garden is one of our most dynamic gardens, with the pastel shades of our summer flowers changing to fiery golds and intense purples as autumn approaches.

 Perennials provide abundant and prolonged colour through summer and autumn.
 Some also flower well in winter and spring, meaning an exclusively perennial garden will be interesting throughout the year.
 When choosing perennials, consider combinations of colour and texture.
 Some perennials have beautiful foliage that sets off more colourful companions.